AlbanBloorRiley/INS_IEP/Paper/paper.md

 ## The Spin Hamiltonian

 The Spin Hamiltonian, $H$, is an approximation of the Hamiltonian that uses spin coordinates instead of orbital coordinates, and is  widely used to model data arising from many spectroscopy techniques [@launay_electrons_2014].
-It can be modeled as a linear combination of interaction terms; in this package we will use the  zero field interaction, $H_{ZFI}$, and the elctron-electron interaction, $H_{EEI}$:
+It can be modeled as a linear combination of interaction terms; in this package we will use the  zero field interaction, $H_{ZFI}$, and the electron-electron interaction, $H_{EEI}$:

 $$H = H_{ZFI} + H_{EEI}.$$